lmcad-unicamp/CLAP/docs/source/configuration.rst

 Basic Configuration Setup
 ============================

-In order to create compute nodes and interact with them you will need provide some information about how to connect to the cloud provider (providers configuration), how to the login into the machines (logins configuration) and details about the cloud's instances used (instances configuration).
+In order to create compute nodes and interact with them you will need provide some information about how to connect to the cloud provider (:ref:`providers configuration <cloud configuration>`), how to the login into the machines (:ref:`logins configuration <login configuration>`) and details about the cloud's instances that can be used (:ref:`instances configuration <instance configuration>`).
 The following sections will show how to configurate these sections and the valid values for each one.
-All configuration files use the `YAML File Format <https://yaml.org/>`_ as default type.
+All configuration files use the `YAML File Format <https://yaml.org/>`_ as default format.

 .. note::

     YAML use spaces instead of tabs.
-Be careful messing this up
+Be careful to do not messing this up!

 .. _cloud configuration:

-Cloud provider configuration
+Cloud Provider Configuration
 -------------------------------

 The ``~/.clap/configs/providers.yaml`` file defines all properties needed to connect to a specific cloud provider, such as the region, access keys, among others.
 In this file you can define multiple provider configurations that is used by other configurations.